 Financial Literacy is a state requirement for all students.
-(2.5 Credits) Those requirements can be met in the course Financial Literacy, a semester course, or MoneySkill (Online Course) - new for 24 - 25.
+(2.5 Credits) Those requirements can be met in the course Financial Literacy, a semester course, or MoneySkill (Online Course).

 5 credits are needed in Visual and Performing Arts and Technology, Career & Consumer Sciences/21st Century Skills